SashaBeetle/Endless-runner-game/README.md

 2DGame

  This is a little game I made together with my friends.
- Since this is a small project, you will not see it here Object-oriented programming, Frameworks and other.
+ Since this is a small project, you will not see it here popular frameworks and other.
  We divided the tasks as follows:

 #### Oleksandr Zakala [Git](https://github.com/Rovikido)